-Starting with blocked-out volumes representing components that are working at #Cheap small CNC mill - "Formula 1551" for now and vertical configuration, I've considered a couple of layout ideas:
+Starting with blocked-out volumes representing components that are working at #Minamil: a minimal CNC mill and vertical configuration, I've considered a couple of layout ideas:

 Perhaps the more sensible & easier to make stiff: footprint about 14 x 20 cm (8 x 6 in)